 /* |-------------------------------------------------------------------------- | Available locales |-------------------------------------------------------------------------- | | List all locales that your application works with | */ 'available_locales' => [ 'English' => 'en', 'Russian' => 'ru', 'French' => 'fr', ],

 Great!
 Now our application supports three languages: English, Russian, and French.
+Of course you can pick any other languages.

 folder.
 First, create a resources/lang/ru.json

-file and add the corresponding translations, as follows:
+file and add the corresponding translations:

-{ "Welcome to our website": "Добро пожаловать на наш сайт" }
+{ "Welcome to our website!": "Добро пожаловать на наш сайт!" }

 Next, create a resources/lang/fr.json